Table of Contents

 - Polycystic kidney disease, Potter type I

-In both diseases the occurrence of cysts impairs the development of renal tissue.
-Polycystic kidney disease is inherited as an autosomal recessive trait, and is indicative of poor progress and poorer postnatal chances of survival.
-A multicystic dysplastic kidney is often limited to one side.
-It generally contains fewer cysts so that the chance of survival is better.
+In both of these diseases, the occurrence of cysts impairs the development of renal tissue.
+Polycystic kidney disease is inherited as an autosomal recessive trait and is indicative of poor progress and poor postnatal chances of survival.
+Multicystic dysplastic kidney disease is often limited to one side.
+It generally contains fewer cysts, leading to a better chance of survival.

-Renal agenesis signifies the absence of one or both kidneys.
-This can either be traced back to an absent metanephrogenic blastema or to a non-developed ureteric bud.
-While the absence of one kidney is not problematic as the other kidney hypertrophies to compensate, the absence of both kidneys is not compatible with postnatal life.
+Renal agenesis is the absence of one or both kidneys.
+This can be traced back to either an absent metanephrogenic blastema or to a nondeveloped ureteric bud.
+Although the absence of one kidney is not problematic because the other kidney hypertrophies to compensate, the absence of both kidneys is not compatible with postnatal life.

-Before birth, renal agenesis on both sides presents itself via oligohydramnios, a lack of amniotic fluid.
+Before birth, renal agenesis on both sides presents itself as oligohydramnios, the absence of amniotic fluid.
 The reason for this is that too little or no urine is excreted into the amniotic cavity.
-If the electrolyte balance of the fetus has not been disrupted – as the exchange occurs via the placenta – children with double-sided agenesis die shortly after birth.
+If the electrolyte balance of the fetus has not been disrupted—as the exchange occurs via the placenta—children with two-sided agenesis die shortly after birth.

-Renal aplasia means the incorrect development of one or both kidneys.
-As with renal agenesis, a double-sided occurrence is not compatible with life.
+Renal aplasia is the incorrect development of one or both kidneys.
+As with renal agenesis, a two-sided occurrence is not compatible with life.
 Incorrect anlage of metanephrogenic blastema or mesonephric ducts can be the cause of this malformation.
 Inoperable cysts or tubules often develop.

 Double kidneys develop from either complete division of the ureteric bud or a double anlage.
-The development of double kidneys is rare compared to the double ureter.
-In this case, the ureter of the superior kidney ends caudal-medially, and the ureter of the inferior kidney anlage ends cranially in the urinary bladder.
+The development of double kidneys is rare as compared to the development of a double ureter.
+In this case, the ureter of the superior kidney ends caudomedially and the ureter of the inferior kidney anlage ends cranially in the urinary bladder.

 Abnormalities in kidney location often develop when there has been incorrect ascension.
-This can either affect one or both kidneys.
-Usually, patients with dystopic kidneys are asymptomatic and are usually not treated.
-Examples of dystopic kidneys are
+This can affect either one or both kidneys.
+In general, patients with dystopic kidneys are asymptomatic and are usually not treated.
+Examples of dystopic kidneys are as follows:

 - Pelvic kidneys: ascension halts

-- Clump kidneys: disc-shaped fusion of both kidneys
+- Clump kidneys: disk-shaped fusion of the two kidneys

-- Horseshoe kidneys: fusion of both kidneys at their poles
+- Horseshoe kidneys: fusion of the two kidneys at their poles

-- Crossed kidney ectopia: a kidney reaches to the other side (with or without fusion)
+- Crossed kidney ectopia: a kidney reaching to the other side (with or without fusion)

 A double ureter forms by the division of the ureteric bud or a double anlage.
 In this case, the ureter fissus is only partially split.
 This can result in a divided or double kidney with only one junction to the urinary bladder.
 The ureter duplex is completely separated.
 This usually leads to a double kidney with two separated junctions to the urinary bladder.

-An atypical junction to the efferent urinary system is referred to as an ectopic ureter.
-This often results in incontinence since the urinary bladder is only sealed by sphincters.
+An atypical junction to the efferent urinary system is referred to as an ‘ectopic ureter.’
+This often results in incontinence because sealing of the urinary bladder occurs only with sphincters.
 In boys, the ureters often open into the prostatic urethra or the neck of the urinary bladder.
 In girls, they open in the vagina or the vaginal vestibule.
-The cause is an incorrect alignment of the ureter in relation to the Wolffian duct.
+The cause is incorrect alignment of the ureter in relation to the Wolffian duct.

 If the urogenital septum fails to separate the cloaca or separates it only partially, a so-called persistent cloaca results.
 In this case, the intestinal and urinary tracts both end in a common canal.
 The genital tract is often also included.

 Bladder exstrophy can be traced back to the failed migration of mesenchymal cells into the space between the abdominal wall and the bladder wall, resulting in absence of the muscular layer.
 The posterior wall of the bladder and the openings of the ureters are exposed.
-Incontinence occurs due to the protrusion of the wall of the bladder into the anterior abdominal wall.
+Incontinence occurs because of the protrusion of the wall of the bladder into the anterior abdominal wall.

-Hypospadias describes the formation of a ventral fissure of the urethra, whereas epispadias means a dorsal fissure.
-Incorrect fusion of the urethral folds is the cause of this.
-Both variations result in an incorrect junction of the external urethral meatus and are treated via surgery.
+Hypospadias is the formation of a ventral fissure of the urethra, whereas epispadias is a dorsal fissure.
+Incorrect fusion of the urethral folds is the cause of both of these malformations.
+Both variations result in an incorrect junction of the external urethral meatus and are treated surgically.
 In both cases, boys are affected more frequently than girls.

-If the urachus does not completely regress during embryonic development, small hollow cavities, which are referred to as urachal cysts, remain in the previously extant duct.
-Clinically, they normally are rather discrete.
-However, they can become inflamed and in this case, they must be treated by surgery.
+If the urachus does not completely regress during embryonic development, small hollow cavities, which are called ‘urachal cysts,’ remain in the previously extant duct.
+Normally, they are rather discrete clinically.
+However, they can become inflamed, and if they do, they must be treated surgically.

 If the urachus does not close completely, urine can further pass through the duct.
-Distinctions are drawn between an inner urachal fistula containing an opening in the section close to the bladder, an outer urachal fistula containing an opening at the navel, and a complete urachal fistula containing a passage from bladder to the navel.
-The final variation permits urine to exit the navel.
+Distinctions are drawn between an inner urachal fistula, which contains an opening in the section close to the bladder, an outer urachal fistula, which contains an opening at the navel, and a complete urachal fistula, which contains a passage from bladder to the navel.
+The final variation permits urine to exit through the navel.

 The answers can be found below the references.